Ward727a/godot_datatable_plugin/README.md

 - All data are saved inside a [PackedDataContainer](https://docs.godotengine.org/en/stable/classes/class_packeddatacontainer.html) that allow you to serielizes them with ease!

+- Collection system - A feature that allow you to create multiple datatable file for one project

 ## 👨‍💻Upcoming Features

 - The ability to link other table / table item inside another table

-- Collection system - A feature that will allow you to create multiple datatable file for one project

 - Setting a default value for each parameters of a structure